- Code SCOM3032

 Politicians, chief scientists and others are increasingly calling for scientists to communicate their work with the public, but how, where and when did this start?
-Why have scientific societies like the Royal Society of London transitioned from doing scientific research in the seventeenth century to promoting the interests of science in the twenty-first?
-Are there parallels between eighteenth century amateur science and citizen science today, or between nineteenth century science popularisation and today's science journalism?
+Can we draw connections between things like eighteenth century British amateur science and citizen science today, or nineteenth century French science popularisation and today's science journalism?
+Can we identify histories of science communication-type practices for knowledge systems across the world beyond Western science, such as Australian Indigenous ecological and astronomical knowledges, Chinese engineering techniques or Islamic world mathematical methods?
+And how important is communication to these scientific traditions?
+Is science communication an added extra in the world of science, or integral to its success and longevity?
 How can we map institutional relationships between science and the bodies that promote it, popularise it, and link it to political processes?
-Is science communication an added extra in the world of science, or integral to its success and longevity?
+Thinking globally, how was 'modern science' made, in all these ways?

 This course applies historical and institutional approaches to science communication to explore the big picture view of how this discipline and its professional practices have developed across the world and through time.
-Students will map the relationships between science and the science communication-type activities and organisations that have always surrounded and supported western science as an institutionalised pursuit - scientific societies, advocacy for science funding, science professionalisation measures, science popularisation efforts of different kinds, science museums and centres, and more.
+You will map the relationships between science and the science communication-type activities and organisations that have always surrounded and supported western science as an institutionalised pursuit - scientific societies, advocacy for science funding, science professionalisation measures, science popularisation efforts of different kinds, science museums and centres, and more.
+You will also look at communication practices in knowledge systems beyond the modern West to develop long term, cross-cultural histories of science communication.
 Course assessment emphasises reflection on the significance of this big picture for professional practice in science communication, as well as developing science communication research skills.

-- Map the roots of science communication-type activities and organisations through time, space and institutional networks.
+- Map diverse science communication-type activities through time, place and culture.

-- Identify and describe material links between science communication-type activities and organisations and institutionalised science, including the changing significance of scientific societies and science advocacy movements for the development and funding of science.
+- Identify and describe material links between science communication-type activities and institutionalised science in the world today.

 - Apply a big picture view of science communication institutions, ideologies and practices to reflective professional practice.